Shinjuku, Matsuki Bakery

 "It would take more than a piece of plastic to control me!" said Terriermon (still on Henry's shoulder), grinning.

 "Haha," laughed Janyu.
-"But the plan was never for Digimon to show up in the real world."
+"But you know, the plan was never for Digimon to show up in the real world."

 "Why not?" asked Terriermon.